Grading#

 1. Obtain a minimum of 5,500 points across the different course components.

-3. Answer correctly at least a total of 13 questions for the mid-term and final exams combined.
+3. Answer correctly at least 13 questions (>50%) on the exam.

 def final_grade(